Sausage Cranberry Dressing

 Stuffing is stuffed (yep, literally) into the inside of a turkey (the cavity) and cooked right within.

 You sure can, and it works great.
+You can prep dressing up to two days before your dinner.
 About an hour before you want to bake the dressing, remove it from the fridge and uncover it.

 Let the dressing rest on the counter to remove some chill from refrigeration.